nano80126/ApexVisIns/README.md

 * [ ] SystemInfo 測試TCP Listener

+* [ ] Migrate to the latest version of MaterialDesign 4.6.1

+* [ ] Migrate to the latest version of OpenCVSharp

+* [ ] Check why ToolbarTray has default padding 3

 ### Config Logic

 * Camera connected => Updata camera property => update camera config property